chrisglein/chrisglein.github.io/rum-runner/rules.md

 <p style="min-height: 150px;">
 <img class="card" src="rulebook/hazard_example2.png" width="250px" height="150px" style="float: left; margin-right: 10px;"/>
-The raiding party now moves onto <i>Port Taxes</i>.
+The raiding party now moves onto <em>Port Taxes</em>.
 As it's already face-up there is no opportunity for the crown to add addtional 🟡 to it.
 This hazard has 2 choices: Pay 2 🟡, or the crown gains 3 🟡.
 The pirate has enough 🟡 in their supply, so either is an option.
 They opt to pay 2 🟡 to the bank.
 Now that the hazard is faced, there are no 🟡 on the hazard card so it is trashed to the crown's discard pile.
 </p>

 <p style="min-height: 250px;">
 <img class="card" src="rulebook/rum_example1.png" width="150px" height="250px" style="float: right; margin-left: 10px;"/>
 There are no hazards left to face, so the pirates raid the face-down investment on the island.
-They flip it over, and it's <i>Light Rum</i>.
+They flip it over, and it's <em>Light Rum</em>.
 The raid text says "+1 🟡 each rading ship.
 Score for 1 ⭐".
-The pirate adds 1 🟡 from the bank to the <i>Sloop</i>, and keeps the <i>Light Rum</i> card to track that they have 1 of the 4 bottles they need to win the game.
+The pirate adds 1 🟡 from the bank to the <em>Sloop</em>, and keeps the <em>Light Rum</em> card to track that they have 1 of the 4 bottles they need to win the game.
 The 2 🟡 that had been on the card are returned to the bank.
 </p>

 Finally, the pirate triggers their crew 🪝 effects.
 They choose to resolve _Doug Doubloon_'s effect first, drawing 1 card.
 Secondly, they resolve _Cutthroat Carlie_'s ability and move 1 🟡 from the _Brigantine_ to the _Longboat_.